 If you are registered and/or based in Australia, you must upload a copy of your ABN and GST registration.
 Failure to upload these tax documents will prevent us from paying you for sales made in Australia.
 If you are not based in Australia, nor registered for GST in Australia, you are not required to upload a copy of your ABN or complete any other Australian tax documentation.

-No. We do not accept email of the ABN number.
-You can either obtain a screen shot from business.au.gov (look to the right of the screen for "ABN Lookup") or provide a scanned copy of your Australian Business Register (if you have one).
+No. We do not accept ABN numbers via email.
+You can either obtain a screenshot from https://abr.business.gov.au or provide a scanned copy of your Australian Business Register.
 You must upload the electronic evidence of your ABN (either a PDF or JPEG image) within Agreements, Tax, and Banking.

-No. If you are based outside of Japan, you may complete Japanese tax forms in order to take advantage of any reduced withholding tax rates.
+If you are based in Japan, the Japanese Tax Authority does not require you to complete any tax forms.
+If you are based outside of Japan, you may complete Japanese tax forms in order to take advantage of any reduced withholding tax rates.